TIBCOSoftware/snappydata/docs/reference/misc/supported_datatypes.md

 <a id="timestamp"></a>
 ## TIMESTAMP

 Provides for storage of both DATE and TIME as a combined value.
-In addition it allows for fractional seconds having up to six digits.
+In addition, it allows for fractional seconds having up to six digits.
 Supported formats are:

 ```pre
 yyyy-MM-dd hh:mm:ss[.nnnnnn]